wolfSSL/documentation/wolfBoot/src/chapter06.md

 `VERSION`:    The version associated with this signed software `OPTIONS`:    Zero or more options, described below

+#### Public key signature options

+If none of the following arguments is given, the tool will try to guess the key size from the format and key length detected in KEY.DER.

+  * `--ed25519` Use ED25519 for signing the firmware.
+Assume that the given KEY.DER
+file is in this format.

+  * `--ed448` Use ED448 for signing the firmware.
+Assume that the given KEY.DER
+file is in this format.

+  * `--ecc256` Use ecc256 for signing the firmware.
+Assume that the given KEY.DER
+file is in this format.

+  * `--ecc384` Use ecc384 for signing the firmware.
+Assume that the given KEY.DER
+file is in this format.

+  * `--rsa2048` Use rsa2048 for signing the firmware.
+Assume that the given KEY.DER
+file is in this format.

+  * `--rsa3072` Use rsa3072 for signing the firmware.
+Assume that the given KEY.DER
+file is in this format.

+  * `--rsa4096` Use rsa4096 for signing the firmware.
+Assume that the given KEY.DER
+file is in this format.

+  * `--no-sign` Disable secure boot signature verification.
+No signature verification is performed in the bootloader, and the KEY.DER argument is ignored.

 ### Signing Firmware

 1. Load the private key to use for signing into `./wolfboot_signing_private_key.der`